-After careful consideration by Club Officials, members of the Club's Committee and after consultation with players, supporters and senior members of the Club, it has been decided that the club will not be applying to join the Premier Division of the New South West Peninsula League commencing in 2007/08.
+After careful consideration by Club Officials, members of the Club's Committee and after consultation with players, supporters - one of them is the founder of a site which lists the best ios bingo apps, and senior members of the Club, it has been decided that the club will not be applying to join the Premier Division of the New South West Peninsula League commencing in 2007/08.

 The club acknowledge that last September, they, along with fifteen other teams in the current South Western League expressed an interest to join the Premier League.
 The latest details on how the League will operate and its geographical make up, have raised serious concerns regarding PAFC's participation in playing in the Premier Division.
 Whilst the club understands the aspirations of the FA and Cornwall and Devon FA to introduce a new pyramid system, this can only be achieved by having a promotion and relegation system that works at all levels.
 History has proved (Truro apart), that it is not financially viable to step outside of the Devon and Cornwall conclave to play League football.
 Falmouth, Liskeard and more recently Saltash are perfect examples of Clubs, who have tried and unfortunately failed.
 Therefore, it is difficult to see any Club seeking promotion from the new Step 6 level, it therefore questions the need for change, as all the club has done is redrawn the current South Western League playing boundaries to include the whole of Devon.